puffscoin/web3.js/docs/web3-puffs-accounts.rst

     import {Accounts} from 'web3-puffs-accounts';

-    // Passing in the eth or web3 package is necessary to allow retrieving chainId, gasPrice and nonce automatically
+    // Passing in the puffs or web3 package is necessary to allow retrieving chainId, gasPrice and nonce automatically
     // for accounts.signTransaction().
     const accounts = new Accounts('ws://localhost:11364', null, options);